Polish volunteers in the Spanish Civil War: After demobilisation

 Most of Dąbrowszczacy were members of the Communist Party of Poland.
-For their communist orientation they were condemned by the authorities of the Second Polish Republic, which cancelled citizenship of many of them (in spite of the fact that Poland was the third biggest arms supplier to the Republic, after the USSR and Mexico).
-On the other hand, they were portrayed as heroes in the People's Republic of Poland; many of them served in the Berling Army, Armia Ludowa and Gwardia Ludowa during the Second World War.
+For their communist orientation they were condemned by the society and authorities of the Second Polish Republic, which cancelled citizenship of many of them (in spite of the fact that Poland was the third biggest arms supplier to the Republic, after the USSR and Mexico).
+On the other hand, propaganda portrayed them as heroes in the People's Republic of Poland; many of them served in the Berling Army, Armia Ludowa and Gwardia Ludowa during the Second World War.

 The official rehabilitation came when Polish government issued medals to Polish Spanish Civil war veterans.
 The first was a white-metal badge - the Odznaka Pamiątkowa Dąbrowszczaków (the "Jarosław Dąbrowski Brigade Commemorative Decoration") - issued in 1945 to soldiers of the XIII International Brigade.
 The second was a white-metal medal - the Medal Za Waszą Wolność i Naszą ("Medal for our freedom and yours") - issued by decree of the State Council of Poland of 18 October 1956.
 It was awarded to all Polish volunteers who participated on side of the Republic.
 The ribbon is red with a central white band, reflecting the Spanish Military Order of Merit.